clux/facemaulers/spine/stormguard-citadel.md

-# Stormguard
+# Stormguard Citadel
-Giants home Citadel.
+Giants' home at the Spine of the World.
 3 paths in!
 Behir + Basilisk cave, quintessent mountain scaling (crazy), or through hill giant hotel.
-^ shut down the alternate path up by mentioning the dragon.
+(alternate path got shut down by mentioning the dragon)

 ## Motivation
 Irae has taken control of [[umnos]] via [[koth]]'s mind control powers.
 She is using the energy in the portals to control the demon lords.